testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 4.
 Write the tests before **or during** the code, but not after the fact

-:white_check_mark: **Do:** Write the tests on your most convenient time, when you have enough certainty about the requirements/code.
-Do not write them at the end once the features are ready because you will lose the great anti-regression perks of testing.
+:white_check_mark: **Do:** Write the tests on your most convenient time before or during coding, usually when you have enough certainty about the requirements/code.
+Do not write them once the features are ready because you will lose the great anti-regression perks of testing.
 Consider this, a developer is writing some great and fully-working code for 3 hours.
-Let's call this point in time A. Now she is coding for additional 6 hours only to discover that 5 hours ago she presented a new bug.
+Let's call this point in time - "A".
+Now she is coding for additional 6 hours only to discover that 5 hours ago she presented a new bug.
 It might be that the last coding hours are a waste or should be fixed fundaamentally.
-Should she have written some tests at point A, those tests would have discover the regression right awat and prevent this great lost of time.
-Like in rock climbing
+Should she have written some tests at point "A", those tests would have discover the regression right awat and prevent this great lost of time.
+Like in rock climbing, tests secure our achievements and ensure we don't fall back below

 On the benefit of having the tests written early.
 We have worked hard for DX so these tests can be a coding companion, empower the dev as she codes.
 You just spent 3 hours coding, achieved great new feature or part of it, not writing a test now means your work can get broken in the next 2-3 days of development.
 You lose the anti-regression perks that tests bring.
 Interchangeably, 2-3 tests can secure this work and alarm when this new features are broken.
 You may also consider writing some tests before the code as being advocate by TDD.
 Unlike the extremist TDD, tied gordian knots around